mydreamworldpolly/PollyAI/README.md

 ## English Version

 ### Overview
-PollyAI Notepad is a minimalist Windows client designed for academic and professional environments.
+PollyAI Notepad is a minimalist AI Windows client designed for academic and professional environments.
 With its compact size and discreet interface, it offers powerful AI capabilities while maintaining a low profile.

 ### Key Features
 - Portable: No installation required, just copy and paste to use